 {Hamburger Sternwarte, Universit\"at Hamburg, Gojenbergsweg 112, 21029 Hamburg, Germany\\ \and Leibniz-Institut f\"ur Sonnenphysik (KIS), Sch\"oneckstr.
 6, 79104 Freiburg, Germany \and Institut f\"ur Astrophysik und Geophysik, Georg-August-Universit\"at G\"ottingen, Friedrich-Hund-Platz 1, 37077, G\"ottingen, Germany \and Departamento de Astronom\'ia, Facultad de Ciencias F\'isicas y Matem\'aticas, Universidad de Concepci\'on, Av.
 Estebar Iturra s/n Barrio Universitario, Casilla 160-C, Chile }

-\abstract {The centrifugal force is often omitted in simulations of stellar convection because it is either assumed to be weak compared to the gravitational force or for numerical reasons.
-This force might be important in rapidly rotating stars such as solar analogues due to its $\Omega^2$ scaling, where $\Omega$ is the rotation rate of the star.} {We study the effects of the centrifugal force in a set of 21 semi-global stellar dynamo simulations with varying rotation rates.
-Among these, we include three control runs aimed at distinguishing the effects of the centrifugal force from the nonlinear evolution of the solutions.} {We solve the 3D magnetohydrodynamics equations with the {\sc Pencil Code} in a solar-like convective zone in a spherical wedge setup with a $2\pi$ azimuthal extent.
-The rotation rate as well as the amplitude of the centrifugal force are varied.
-We decompose the magnetic field in spherical harmonics and study the migration of azimuthal dynamo waves (ADWs), energy of different large-scale magnetic modes, and differential rotation.} {In the regime with the lowest rotation rates, $\Omega = 5-10\Omega_\odot$, where $\Omega_\odot$ is the rotation rate of the Sun, we see no marked changes in neither the differential rotation nor the magnetic field properties.
-For intermediate rotation with $\Omega = 20-25\Omega_\odot$ we identify an increase of the differential rotation as a function of centrifugal force.
-The axisymmetric magnetic energy tends to decrease with centrifugal force while the non-axisymmetric one increases.
-The ADWs are also affected, especially the propagation direction.
-In the most rapidly rotating set with $\Omega=30\Omega_\odot$, these changes are more pronounced and in one case the propagation direction of the ADW changes from prograde to retrograde.
-The control runs suggest that the results are a consequence of the centrifugal force and not due to the details of the initial conditions or the history of the run.} {We find that the differential rotation and properties of the ADWs change as a function of the centrifugal force only when rotation is rapid enough.}
+\abstract {The centrifugal force is often omitted from simulations of stellar convection either for numerical reasons or because it is assumed to be weak compared to the gravitational force.
+However, the centrifugal force might be an important factor in rapidly rotating stars, such as solar analogs, due to its $\Omega^2$ scaling, where $\Omega$ is the rotation rate of the star.} {We study the effects of the centrifugal force in a set of 21 semi-global stellar dynamo simulations with varying rotation rates.
+Included in the set are three control runs aimed at distinguishing the effects of the centrifugal force from the nonlinear evolution of the solutions.} {We solved the 3D magnetohydrodynamic equations with the {\sc Pencil Code} in a solar-like convective zone in a spherical wedge setup with a $2\pi$ azimuthal extent.
+The rotation rate and the amplitude of the centrifugal force were varied.
+We decomposed the magnetic field into spherical harmonics and studied the migration of azimuthal dynamo waves (ADWs), the energy of different large-scale magnetic modes, and differential rotation.} {In the regime with the lowest rotation rates, $\Omega = 5-10\Omega_\odot$, where $\Omega_\odot$ is the rotation rate of the Sun, we see no marked changes in either the differential rotation or the magnetic field properties.
+For intermediate rotation, $\Omega = 20-25\Omega_\odot$, we identify an increase in the differential rotation as a function of centrifugal force.
+The axisymmetric magnetic energy tends to decrease with centrifugal force, while the non-axisymmetric one increases.
+The ADWs are also affected, especially in the propagation direction.
+In the most rapidly rotating set with $\Omega=30\Omega_\odot$, these changes are more pronounced, and in one case the propagation direction of the ADW changes from prograde to retrograde.
+The control runs suggest that the results are a consequence of the centrifugal force and not due to the details of the initial conditions or the history of the run.} {We find that the differential rotation and properties of the ADWs only change as a function of the centrifugal force when rotation is rapid enough.}

 \keywords{Turbulence -- Convection -- Dynamo -- Stars: magnetic field }